 CYCLING PERFORMANCE TIPS

-Your upper limits of your potential are to a great degree hard wired by your inherited traits (your genetic potential) although it will be your training and attitude that ultimately determine if you reach that limit.
-How do the two work together to determine if you can be in the top tier of competitors, a world class cyclist?
+Your upper limits of your performance are limited by your inherited traits (your genetics) but it is your training/attitude that will determine if you can actually reach that limit.
+How do the two interrelate and determine if you can be in the top tier of competitors, that is a world class cyclist.

 We know that riders in the Tour de France come in all sizes.
 The average Tour competitor (all males by the way) is 5-foot-9 inches tall and weights 150 pounds.
 However, as a bike equalizes physical differences to a great degree, elite cyclists vary much more in size than, let's say, elite runners.
 For example, the tallest rider in a recent Tour was 6-foot-5 and weighted 190 pounds while the shortest rider was 5-foot-4, and the lightest weighed 116 pounds.